wp-plugins/ultimate-metabox-tabs/readme.txt

 * From 0.9.4 onward, I suggest you delete the 'addons' folder, as it has been renamed to 'extensions' and that is used from now on.
 It's just a waste of a few kb, it won't harm anything.

 == Changelog ==

+= 0.9.6 =
+* Fixed a bug with the ACF post list.
+(Wouldn't show all posts)
+* Slight interface bug with moving DIV IDs

 = 0.9.5 =
 * Added a select box extension, for easy configuration with ACF.